A6700/Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon/README.md

              if tokenized_reviews[i][j] == t:
                  tokenized_reviews[i][j] = verbs[s]
          ```
-     *   Then you are free to run the *Model A - E and Data Preprocessing* code block.
-(If you are skipping the lemmatization experiment, you can run the *Model A - E and Data Preprocessing* code block directly.)
+     *   Then you are free to run the *Model A - D and Data Preprocessing* code block.
+(If you are skipping the lemmatization experiment, you can run the *Model A - D and Data Preprocessing* code block directly.)

 2. Run the *Build a Logistic Regression Model for Binary Classification of Sentiments* code block to build your classifier.